 In cases of structural inspections, the threshold and repetitive inspection frequency can vary depending on the type of operation being used.
 Structural inspections are always based on flight cycle limits as their reliability is directly related to cyclic fatigue.
 When reviewing the effectiveness of a Maintenance Schedule, or carrying out an annual review, it is the frequency of all the tasks that is being considered.
 Reliability monitoring is the continual monitoring of task frequency.
 It is permissible to amend these frequencies recommended by the manufacturer by making application to CAAT.
-As the operation of an aircraft is usually unique to an operator, a conscientious owner/operator will develop their schedule to maximise reliability and minimise costs.
+As the operation of an aircraft is usually unique to an operator, a conscientious owner/operator will develop their schedule to maximize reliability and minimize costs.

-3.6 Engine Tasks
+f.
+Engine Tasks